Curcumin in endometrial cancer

 This was a monocentric, prospective phase II trial to determine the capacity of curcumin to reduce inflammatory mediators and immunomodulatory cell types in endometrial carcinoma.
 The food supplement containing Meriva, CurcuPhyt, was administered orally daily for 2 weeks before initiating standard treatment in patients with a recurrence of endometrial carcinoma and with no life-threatening metastases.
 The blood level of several inflammatory mediators, immunomodulatory cell types and curcuminoids: demethoxycurcumin and curcumin and its conjugates (glucuronide and sulfate) were measured at regular intervals during treatment to determine the capacity of curcumin to reduce inflammation and its bioavailability.
 The toxicity of curcumin and the quality of life of the patients were also evaluated.

 Due to slow recruitment, the trial was closed after inclusion of 7 patients.
 Inflammatory markers and immune cells from both blood and tumour biopsies were analysed, as well as the availability of curcuminoids in the plasma and urine of the patients.
-A report is expected to be published in the Q1-2 of 2018.
+The results were published in Frontiers of Nutrition: link.

 - PhD.
 Sandra Tuyaerts, Oncology Dept., Gynecologic Oncology Division, University Hospital Leuven, Leuven, Belgium